wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The second half of the transaction begins when the response event for an earlier cache miss is received.
 The coherence controller matches the response event with the outstanding MSHR entry, removes the entry, and then transits the block state to a stable state.
-Extra actions may also be taken, such as locking the cache block, if the request is `GETSX`, or marking the LL/SC's atomic flag.
+Extra actions may also be taken, such as locking the cache block, if the request is `GetSX`, or marking the LL/SC's atomic flag.
 The transaction concludes by creating and sending the a response message up that indicates the completion of the access.